encX/gitlab-api-doc-crawler/README.md

 Crawl GitLab API doc for OpenAPI spec generation.
 GitLab doesn't provide official Swagger/OpenAPI nor official API client in any language neither.

-With 885 endpoint (not including pages with weird arrangement that I can't parse) I can do it myself.
+With 895 endpoint (as of GitLab 15.0, not including pages with weird arrangement that I can't parse) I can do it myself.

 ## Crawling/Generation process